Overlizee/webproj/README.md

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).

-## To do before launching, as we use scss :
+## To do before launching, as we use scss and routers :
 ```
 npm install sass-loader
 npm install sass

+npm install vue-router@4
 ```